 Starting in February, a handful of states have sales-tax holidays specifically for home goods, including energy-efficient appliances and supplies to help prepare your house for a storm.

-Here are eight sales-tax holiday dates, some starting this month, that focus exclusively on items for the home:
+Here are sales-tax holiday dates, including three this weekend, that focus on items for the home:

 Hurricane season doesn’t start officially until June 1, but the state of Louisiana wants to make sure that its residents are prepared, so it has this two-day sales tax holiday for hurricane preparedness gear.
 Residents don’t pay sales tax on the first $1,500 spent on the following: